mojolabalogun/patience-card-game/README.md

 ## The Objective

 Patience is a single player card game that tests your patience.
-Players select wait until their card is revealed from the deck or end the game if they aren't convinced that their card exists in the deck.
+Players select a card and wait until it is revealed from an infinite deck or end the game if they aren't convinced that their card exists in the deck.
 The game is a version of the halting problem but instead of asking "Does the program halt?", we ask, "Does your card exist in an infinite deck of cards?"

 ## Getting Started